pegasuspad/prod-infrastructure/README.md

 Creates an Ansible control node that can be used to manage prod resources, as well as test Ansible provisioning changes before they are promoted to another environment.

+### prod-proxy-passthrough-vm

+Creates an nginx reverse proxy that serves as the main web entrypoint to our externally-accessible services.
+This proxy passes through TLS connections, and uses SNI to route requests to the appropriate environment-specific proxy (either `lab-proxy` or `prod-proxy`).